Fr. Ignacio Gonzalez

 A native of Austin, Texas and a veteran of the United States Marine Corps, I came to Washington, DC in the mid-1990s to work on Capitol Hill in the office of my local representative.
 After completing my studies at the University of Houston, I returned to Washington to begin a career in both teaching and the foreign-exchange market.

-Every day I am aware of the gift that God has called me to be a monk in our nation’s capital and I am even more humbled that Our Lord has called me to share in his priesthood.
+Every day I am aware of the gift that God has called me to be a monk in our nation’s capital, and I am even more humbled that Our Lord has called me to share in His priesthood.

-I consider it a great privilege to be included among the members of the monastic community of St. Anselm’s Abbey and am confident that Our Lord and St. Benedict are calling other men to join us in carrying out our small part in the New Evangelization.
+I consider it a great privilege to be included among the members of the monastic community of St. Anselm’s Abbey, and am confident that Our Lord and St. Benedict are calling other men to join us in carrying out our small part in the New Evangelization.